Riya-Jha/UE20CS351-CC/README.md

 - For the consumer_two (insert_record):
   - RabbitMQ Client to listen for incoming requests on the “insert_record” queue and process it.

-  - This consumer must insert the record into the database (DB is students choice.
-Could use SQL,MongoDB,etc).
+  - This consumer must insert the record into the database.
 The data to be inserted will be listened to through the “insert_record” queue.

 - For the consumer_three (delete_record):
   - RabbitMQ Client to listen for incoming requests on the “delete_record” queue and process it.